lithops-ai/framework-design/docs/en/entity-component-system/implementation-architecture.md

 - Scales to large number of actors with different combinations of components.
 - Allows dynamically adding and removing components after an actor is spawned (like in game engines).
+- Scales well in situations where there is a single actor so large it cannot fit on one machine, as components in an actor are distributed across multiple services and nodes in nature.

 **Cons:**